CONP Portal | Tutorial

 Some tools and pipelines can also be run on HPCs via the CBRAIN infrastructure or in your Compute Canada account with Clowdr.

-The 'Click here to begin' link under the 'Run on the CBRAIN Plateform' container will open a tab to the login page of CBRAIN or to your CBRAIN account if you are already logged in.
+The 'Click here to begin' link under the 'Run on the CBRAIN Plateform' container will open a tab to the login page of CBRAIN or to the tool page on CBRAIN if you are already logged in.

 The 'Click here for instructions' link under the 'Run on HPCs with Clowdr' will open a new tab with the instructions to follow to deploy a tool/pipeline on your Compute Canada account.